Skip to Content

 The waters off Playa del Carmen are typically calm and still, especially at sunrise and just before sunset – making Playa del Carmen ideal for SUP boarding.

-Located at Fusion Beach in central Playa, the top-rated Aloha Paddle Club rents a range of SUP boards and also offers lessons and daily group outings.
+Located at Fusion Beach in central Playa, the top-rated Aloha Paddle Club rents a range of SUP boards.
+They also offer lessons and daily group outings.

 If you’ve never tried SUP, their sunrise session is the most popular.